-- Indian Entities Recognized and Eligible to Receive Services from the United States Bureau of Indian Affairs (List of Federally Recognized Indian Tribes, 79 FR 4748) as published on January 29, 2014 (.pdf).
+- Indian Entities Recognized and Eligible to Receive Services from the United State Bureau of Indian Affairs (List of Federally Recognized Indian Tribes, 80 FR 1941) as published on January 14, 2015

 - Sample Formats for Petitioner Submissions....

 Supplemental Administrative and Regulatory Documents: These are additional documents that may be of assistance in preparing petitions and in better understanding the Federal acknowledgment process.
-These documents include the previous version of the acknowledgment regulations ("the old regulations"); several guidance directives from the Assistant Secretary - Indian Affairs; general timelines for the 25 CFR 83 acknowledgment process (.pdf); technical assistance (TA) guidelines; the 2005 GAO report; guidelines for preparing petitions; sample formats of petitioner submissions; and other documents.
+These documents include the previous version of the acknowledgment regulations (both the 1978 regulations and the 1994 regulations); several guidance directives from the Assistant Secretary - Indian Affairs; general timelines for the 25 CFR 83 acknowledgment process (.pdf); technical assistance (TA) guidelines; the 2005 GAO report; and other documents.